Preventing malware infection

 - Keep all of your computers safe.
-Especially when working on a website, make sure that your local workstation has up-to-date software, is clean from viruses, trojans or similar malware and has recently updated anti-virus software installed.
+Especially when working on a website, make sure that your local workstation has up-to-date software, is clean from viruses, trojans, or similar malware and has recently updated anti-virus software installed.

-Webmasters with server access
+Website owners with server access

 - Check your server configuration.
 Apache has some security configuration tips on their site and Microsoft has some tech center resources for IIS on theirs.
-Some of these tips include information on directory permissions, server-side includes, authentication and encryption.
+Some of these tips include information on directory permissions, server-side includes, authentication, and encryption.

-- Make a backup copy of your .htaccess file (or other access control mechanisms depending on your website platform).
+.htaccessfile (or other access control mechanisms depending on your website platform).
 Use your backup file to recover if the following fails.
 Be sure to delete the backup file once you are finished.

 - Stay up-to-date with the latest software updates and patches.
 There are lots of tools that make building a website easy, but each one adds some risk of being exploited.
-A common pitfall for many webmasters is to install a forum or blog on their website and then forget about it.
+A common pitfall for many website owners is to install a forum or blog on their website and then forget about it.
 Much like taking your car in for a tune-up, it's important to make sure you have all the latest updates for any software program you have installed.
 Make a list of all the software and plug-ins used for your website, and keep track of the version numbers and updates.
 Even if you're diligent and keep all your website components updated, you may still be vulnerable if your web hoster has not installed the most recent operating system patches.
 This problem affects not only small sites; there have been warnings on the websites of banks, sports teams, and corporate and government websites.

-- Keep an eye on your log files.
-Making this a habit has many great benefits, one of which is added security.
-For example, unfamiliar URL parameters (like "=http:" or "=//") or spikes in traffic to redirect URLs on your site may indicate that a hacker is exploiting open redirects.
+=//) or spikes in traffic to redirect URLs on your site may indicate that a hacker is exploiting open redirects.
 Also, bear in mind that hackers often try to alter log files.
 Take measures to protect these files from attack.
 For example, you can move these files from their default location, making it harder for hackers to find them.

 - Check your site for common vulnerabilities.
 Avoid having directories with open permissions.
 This is like leaving the front door to your home wide open.